 Suspended August 13, 2013

-It came to Kickstarter as a visual novel called the Black Hound, created by a web comic creator.
-When it became obvious The Black Hound wasn’t going to get any more than a measly $86, creator Einherjar Productions turned the campaign page into a rambling mess of homophobia, sexism, racism, jealousy, and general mouth-frothing insanity you can only find on the internet.
+Seymour Butts originally came to Kickstarter as a visual novel called The Black Hound.
+When it became obvious The Black Hound wasn’t going to get any more than a measly $86, creator Einherjar Productions turned the campaign page into a rambling mess of homophobia, sexism, racism, jealousy, and general mouth-frothing insanity.

 The crux of this “argument” is that no one supported his game because it wasn’t feminist or LGBT friendly enough like other successful visual novel Kickstarters.
-That has to be the only reason anyone supported those other games, because the art is so terrible.
+That has to be the only reason anyone supported those other games, because the art in them is so terrible, they reasoned.
 Einherjar then says it was all a scam from the beginning, somewhat undermining his own point, in some Sam Pepper-esque “social experiment.”

 Elementary, My Dear Holmes – Sam Chandola